stat545ubc-2021/NatalieB_mini_data_analysis/README.md

 ### *mini-data-analysis-deliverable-1_files:*

-This file contains the .png renderigns of the graphs made in part 2.
+This file contains the .png renderings of the graphs made in part 2.